Eburonia/i-remember/README.md

 #### Mockups
-The intention was to also create mockups for the website project.
-Due to the limited available time of the web developer, it has been skipped.
+Due to the limited available time of the web developer, mockups have not been created.
+Instead, an image of the responsive design has been added on top of this README file.

 <!-- Features -->